 Collection Development Policy

-As an organizational entity and unifying construct, the Pace Library consists of geographically dispersed campus-based operations in New York City and Westchester, which are functionally integrated and centrally administered through the Office of the University Librarian.
-The Pace Library supports the undergraduate, graduate, professional, and service learning programs in the following college and schools: Dyson College of Arts & Sciences, Lubin School of Business, School of Computer Science & Information Systems, Lienhard School of Nursing, and the School of Education.
-The Pace Library also supports a variety of distributive learning and extension courses and outreach initiatives such as, the newly opened Pace High School in Chinatown.
+The Pace Library consists of geographically dispersed campus-based operations in New York City and Westchester, which are functionally integrated and centrally administered.
+The Pace Library supports the undergraduate, graduate, professional, and service learning programs in the following colleges and schools: Dyson College of Arts & Sciences, Lubin School of Business, Seidenberg School of CSIS, College of Health Professions, and the School of Education.
+The Pace Library also supports a variety of distributive learning programs and outreach initiatives.

 The Pace Library endorses the principles embodied in the ALA Library Bill of Rights, Freedom to Read Statement, Intellectual Freedom Statement, and Confidentiality of Library Records in compliance with the provisions of the Patriot Act.

 Core Selection Criteria: